pseudo-su/php-service-template/README.md

     - Metrics - Grafana cloud (prometheus)
     - Dashboard - Grafana cloud (grafana)
 - Testing
-  - Generate OpenAPI specs from blackbox tests
+  - Add unit test examples
+  - Add integration tests that test app with dependencies
   - Use OpenAPI and/or AsyncAPI specs in integration tests
 - Setup default vscode settings.json so works out of the box for debugging